elliotaplant/odds-are/README.md

 # odds-are
-A small app to play "Odds Are"
+A small app to play the game ["Odds Are"](https://www.urbandictionary.com/define.php?term=Odds%20are)

+Use it live at